Pre-Med Coursework

 Courses in the Behavioral and Social Sciences

 Only a handful of medical schools have formal requirements for courses in social and behavioral sciences; however, virtually all recommend some coursework in these disciplines in order to develop an understanding of human behavior and society.
-As of 2015, the revised MCAT exam will test concepts from psychology and sociology in the Psychological, Social and Biological Foundations of Behavior section of the exam.
+The MCAT exam tests concepts from psychology and sociology in the Psychological, Social and Biological Foundations of Behavior section of the exam.
 In addition, the Critical Analysis and Reasoning Skills section of the revised MCAT may include passages from cross-cultural studies (anthropology, communication and culture, etc.) and population health.

 We recommend you take the following courses: